 Engineered fill is defined as a non-plastic, inorganic, granular soil having less than 15 percent material passing the No. 200 mesh sieve and containing less than 4 percent organic material.
-The fine sands, without roots, as encountered in the borings, are acceptable for use as fill materials and, with proper moisture control, should densify using conventional compaction methods.
+The near surface fine sands and fine sands with silt, without roots, as encountered in the borings, are acceptable for use as fill materials and, with proper moisture control, should densify using conventional compaction methods.
 Soils with more than 10 to 12 percent passing the No. 200 sieve will be more difficult to compact, due to their nature to retain soil moisture, and may require drying.